Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Stress impartiality and fairness.

-“These official guidelines constitute the foundation of the company, offering a transparent framework for decision-making and guaranteeing that procedures are followed consistently and dependably,” said Jonathan Hinton Westover, Ph.D., chair and professor of organizational leadership and change at Utah Valley University, and consultant at Human Capital Innovations.
+“These official guidelines form the foundation of the company, offering a transparent framework for decision-making and helping ensure procedures are followed consistently,” said Jonathan Hinton Westover, Ph.D., chair and professor of organizational leadership and change at Utah Valley University and a consultant at Human Capital Innovations.

 Use standard operating procedures.

-“For example, clear guidelines on handling customer complaints or processing orders can prevent a lot of headaches,” he said.
+Beerman said standardized processes for operations, employee behavior and customer interactions help maintain consistency and simplify onboarding.
+“For example, clear guidelines on handling customer complaints or processing orders can prevent a lot of headaches,” Beerman noted.

 Document power structures.

-“Weber thought that every employee should report to a supervisor in an organization’s clear chain of command,” said Westover.
-“With subordinates answerable to their superiors, this hierarchical system guarantees that decisions are made smoothly from the top down.”
+“Weber believed every employee should report to a supervisor within a clear chain of command,” Westover explained.
+“When subordinates are accountable to their managers, decisions move more smoothly from the top down.”

 TipBottom line